Download Zipped Enrolled WP 6.1 HB0090.ZIP 35,592 Bytes

 airline company accept, any cattle, calves, horses, domesticated elk, or mules for transport until they

-rail or air, the shipper shall [make application to]:
+rail or air, the shipper shall [

 (b) specify the time and place where the animals may be inspected.